 Handbook on Human Security: A Civil-Military-Police Curriculum

 No one group can achieve human security on their own without working with others.
 Civil society, military and police all have roles to play in achieving human security.
 Human security depends on fruitful civil-military-police understanding and coordination.
 New generations of security sector leaders recognise that civil society is an important stakeholder for sustainable security.
 At the same time, many in civil society recognise the need to engage with the security sector as key stakeholders necessary for sustainable peace.
 Human security requires local ownership and active engagement between the security sector and civil society.
 Integrated training for the security sector and civil society can help identify common ground and also understand the areas where their approaches are different.
 This curriculum offers an innovative, first of its kind integrated civil-military-police curriculum.
+This manual has been developed together with Alliance for Peacebuilding and the Kroc Institute for International Peace Studies, and was funded by the Ministry of Foreign Affairs of the Netherlands and the Rockefeller Brothers Fund.

 Full publication is below.
 Or download the handbook per module: